neftyIT/mcbot/README.md

 # IN TESTING STAGE I AM NOT RESPONSILBLE IF YOU CLONE THIS REPO BEFORE I COMPLETE IT

+## Notes from Nefty

+Please note that is my first repo that I am pushing out and I know it is not perfect (as nothing is in life).
+I had the help of AI tools to help me understand and learn more as I go.
+I used Python to create the commands so the code definitely needs more work done to it to make it robust.
+Please be sure to report any issues or anything that you know or think can help me create this better as I am still learning and growing my developer skills.

 # Minecraft Server with Discord Bot Management

 This repository contains a Minecraft server setup that is managed using a Discord bot written in Python.
 The bot allows server management through a variety of commands, and the server's metrics and logs are visualized using Grafana.